 Categories can be organized in a hierarchical structure with several levels of sub-categories.
 With tags, you can’t do this.
 A parent category lists all the posts that are assigned to itself as well as the posts assigned to its sub-categories.

-Remember those famous tag clouds from back in the day?
-Literally every single WordPress blog out there would have a tag cloud floating around in their sidebar.
+Remember those random tag clouds from back in the day?
+Literally every single WordPress blog out there would have a tag cloud floating around in their sidebar or footer.
 It was the thing to do.

 1. Tags Create Thin Content Pages

 Thin content basically means content that doesn’t add much value, has little or no substance, and is unlikely to trigger any user engagement.
 And Google doesn’t like thin content.